 Sandy's impact on land during high tide, together with the tidal surges and strong winds caused unprecedented flooding levels.
 As a result of the impact of the storm, the Authority suffered physical damage to buildings, infrastructure and equipment.
-The Authority evaluated its capital assets and realized a loss from impairment of \$20,989.
-The cost associated with the repairs, replacement, required mitigation and compliance with current codes and standards with respect to these assets is estimated to be approximately \$750,000.
-The County is in the process of requesting funds from the Federal Emergency Management Agency ("FEMA") to repair or replace these assets that were impaired.
-As of October 17, 2013, no funds have been obligated for permanent repairs as the County and FEMA continue to refine the estimated costs to restore the facilities.
+The cost associated with the repairs, replacement, required mitigation and compliance with current codes and standards with respect to these assets is estimated to be in excess of \$1 billion.
+The County is still in the process of requesting funds from the Federal Emergency Management Agency ("FEMA") to repair or replace the assets that were impaired.
+As of September 9, 2014, FEMA has approved several projects for the temporary and permanent repairs needed to restore the facilities.
+The total approved cost is currently \$831,265.
 In accordance with an order by President Obama on May 23, 2013, FEMA will reimburse 90% of all eligible costs.
-The remaining 10% will be funded by either the County or the State.
+The County has requested that the State provide the 10% match through the Community Development Block Grant - Disaster Grant, authorized through the Sandy Recovery Improvement Act of 2013.
 Repairs are expected to take approximately 5 years.